-AP FACT CHECK: Biden’s claims in his State of Union address
+AP FACT CHECK: Biden’s State of Union is off on guns, EVs

 ECONOMY

-BIDEN, on Intel’s plans for new factories in central Ohio: “Up to eight state-of-the-art factories in one place.
-10,000 new jobs.”
+BIDEN, on Intel’s plans for new factories in central Ohio: “Up to eight state-of-the-art factories in one place, 10,000 new jobs.”

 THE FACTS: His statement is premature.
 That many factories are not imminent and may or may not ever be built.